Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Joint reconstruction and model building in Cryo-SPA

 2D \ac{TEM} images can be seen as digitized functions in $\DataSpace := \LpSpace^2(\Real^2)$.
 We now describe the forward operator used for generating an element $\data_i \in \DataSpace$ from a backbone structure $\relbbpos_i \in \ShapeSpace$ for $i=1,\ldots, \numImgs$.
 The idea is to first map $\relbbpos_i$ to the corresponding 3D point cloud representation in $\AtmModSpace$ via $\opStyle{M} \colon \ShapeSpace\to \AtmModSpace$.
 Next, we create a (approximate) 3D map that serves as input for an operator that models \ac{TEM} image formation.
 One way to do this is to replace each atom in the backbone with a 3D Gaussian, a step that is mathematically formalized by the operator $\AtmToMapOp \colon \AtmModSpace\to \MapSpace$ where $\MapSpace = \LpSpace^2(\Real^3)$ is the vector space of 3D maps, i.e., functions on $\Real^3$ that can be the electrostatic potential for a protein embedded in vitrified aqueous buffer.
 Finally, we generate a 2D \ac{TEM} image from the (approximate) 3D map by an operator $\opStyle{P}\colon \MapSpace \to \DataSpace$ that models \ac{TEM} image formation.
 The simplest such model is given by the parallel beam ray transform that disregards the \ac{TEM} optics and detector response.
 The forward operator $\ForwardOp \colon \ShapeSpace \to \DataSpace$ is now given as (see also \cref{fig:forward_model})

 When $\opStyle{P}$ is the parallel beam ray transform, then one can evaluate \cref{eq:TEMtotFwdOp} in a computationally feasible manner as follows: Perform a geometric projection of the input 3D point cloud along the \ac{TEM} optical axis onto the 2D \ac{TEM} detector plane.
-Then, apply the 2D analogue of $\AtmToMapOp$ to the 2D point cloud.
-This short-cut also works when the \ac{TEM} image formation model $\opStyle{P}$ incorporates the effects of the \ac{TEM} optics.
+Then, apply the 2D analog of $\AtmToMapOp$ to the 2D point cloud.
+The operator $\opStyle{P}$ in \cref{eq:TEMtotFwdOp} models \ac{TEM} image formation.
+It is clearly a simplification that omits several aspects of \ac{TEM} imaging, like the optics \ac{CTF} \cite{Oktem:2015aa}.
+If necessary, one can extend $\opStyle{P}$ to also incorporate these.